slomac1/GVSU-CIS350-GVJumpers/docs/proposal.md

 # Introduction

-Still working on this, will be having a team meeting on Sunday to cover everything here and really get the ball rolling.

-The main idea of this project is to have a hub in which you can play multiple games.
-The hub though, or menu, is an actual game as well.
-It will start off as a 2D platformer where you will be able to navigate to different rooms within the map and be able to launch other games.
+We will be creating a 2D platformer in which you can move around in an environment in order to play other 'minigames' and collect a currency( either coins, money, or tickets) in order to be able to complete a task that marks the end of the game.
+The possible themes of the starting area could be a Casino, Carnival, or Arcade.
+Potentially adding in enemies into the platformer that drop an item that can be turned in in order to play the minigames.
+The minigames will be simple, solo and potentially puzzle centric.
+* 2D platformer as main environment
+* 3 or more minigames to play
+* A currency

 # Anticipated Technologies